The Cause and Consequence of Human Trafficking: Human Rights Violations

 Below, you will find marketing materials in Spanish and English on how to contact the National Human Trafficking Hotline.

-In this section, you will find federal government resources that fall under the auspices of the U.S. Department of Justice, U.S. Department of Health and Human Services, U.S. Department of State, U.S. Department of Homeland Security, the U.S. Department of Defense and the U.S. Department of Labor.
-The breadth of departments involved in addressing human trafficking at the federal level indicates the vastness of the problem in the USA.
-Contrary to popular belief that human trafficking is only a developing nation’s problem, please believe that the US government would not invest this many resources into a problem if it did not exist in this country.
+In this section, you will find federal government resources that fall under the auspices of the U.S. Department of Justice, U.S. Department of Health and Human Services, U.S. Department of State, U.S. Department of Homeland Security, the U.S. Department of Defense, and the U.S. Department of Labor.
+The breadth of departments involved in addressing human trafficking at the federal level indicates the vastness of the problem in the United States.
+Contrary to popular belief that human trafficking is only a developing nation’s problem, please believe that the United States government would not invest this many resources into a problem if it did not exist in this country.
 Human trafficking is a blight on this country’s reputation.
 Human rights are grossly violated every day in every person who is trafficked.
 America has a serious problem with human trafficking and human rights violations.

 Resources & Research: Federal Government Resources

 Bureau of Justice Assistance

 The Bureau of Justice Assistance, Office of Justice Programs, develops training for law enforcement and communities to identify trafficking in persons and funds task forces based on a sound strategy of collaboration among state and local enforcement, trafficking victim service providers, federal law enforcement, and U.S. Attorneys’ Offices.